modmore/docs/en/01_Commerce/v1/02_Product_Catalog/Products_TV.md

 Depending on how you want your add to cart form to look, you can use different methods to show the different products assigned to a resource.

 All of these methods use the [commerce.get_products snippet](../Snippets/get_products).
 Take a look at that snippet for more information on how you could output the product information.
+There are also a few examples included below.

 For generic instructions in adding products to the cart, see [Add to Cart Form](Add_to_Cart_Form).
 That covers the two main ways to draft your forms, as well as some example code to do it with AJAX.

 ### Radio Buttons

-To show product options as radio buttons, you can use something like this.
-This assumes the template variable is named `products`, change accordingly.
+To show product options as radio buttons, you can use something like this. **Note**: This assumes the template variable is named `products`, change accordingly.

 ```` html
 <form method="post" action="[[~[[++commerce.cart_resource]]]]">